Coming Soon! Master of Physical Therapy- North program in 2020

 Physical Therapy Students in the North

-Through a joint effort by UNBC and the University of British Columbia (UBC), the Provincial Government of British Columbia has established a northern and rural clinical cohort that enables 20 physical therapy students to complete most of their clinical placements in northern BC and rural communities each year.
+Through a joint effort by UNBC and the University of British Columbia (UBC), the Provincial Government of British Columbia established a northern and rural clinical cohort that enables 20 physical therapy students to complete most of their clinical placements in northern BC and rural communities each year.
 UNBC serves as the clinical education hub.
 The partnership also enables all of UBC’s physical therapy students – 80 in each class – to pursue more of their five-week clinical rotations in the north.